 Nick Gurol (St. James School, Pennsylvania, US) –

-No coding experience, no problem!
-Tasha started using BSD having no prior coding experience and has now gained the confidence to help her students build their own projects using real code.
+Tasha Birtha (Chester Charter Scholars Academy, Pennsylvania, US) – No coding experience?
+No problem!
+Tasha began using BSD with no prior coding expertise and is now confident enough to assist her students in building their own projects using real code.

 David Ford (Cornerstone Christian Academy, Pennsylvania, US) – BSD helps any teacher in any subject to integrate digital skills into their curriculum and help their students be ready with 21st Century tools.
 As an example, David incorporated coding projects into his music class for students to showcase their favorite musicians, their studies of influential African American artists, and quiz each other on music trivia.